Fillmore, California: Law enforcement

-During events such as the Fillmore 4th of July Festival or the Fillmore May Festival, extra law enforcement is required.

 Fire department

 The Fillmore Fire Department provides fire protection and emergency medical services at the advanced life support (ALS) level.
-The Department is staffed with a combination of career and volunteer staff.
+The department is staffed with a combination of career and volunteer staff.
 American Medical Response (AMR) is the primary paramedic ambulance provider for the city while the Ventura County Fire Department provides 9-1-1 dispatching and telecommunication service.

 Crime

-Fillmore has an overall low crime rate.
+Fillmore crime statistics report an overall downward trend in crime based on data from 21 years with violent crime decreasing and property crime decreasing.
+Based on this trend, the crime rate in Fillmore for 2024 is expected to be lower than in 2019.

+The city violent crime rate for Fillmore in 2019 was lower than the national violent crime rate average by 66.87% and the city property crime rate in Fillmore was lower than the national property crime rate average by 63.36%.

+In 2019 the city violent crime rate in Fillmore was lower than the violent crime rate in California by 71.51% and the city property crime rate in Fillmore was lower than the property crime rate in California by 66.84%.

 Education

 The city is served by the Fillmore Unified School District.
 Educational facilities for the district include two high schools including, one middle school, and four elementary schools.

-A fifth elementary school is located in the city of Piru, which is also a part of the school district.
+A fifth elementary school is located in the town of Piru, which is also a part of the school district.
 The Fillmore Christian Academy is a private K-8 school in town.